DFE-Digital/get-into-teaching-app/app/views/content/returning-to-teaching.md

   urgent-call-for-qualified-teachers:
     name: simple
     arguments:
-      text: "There's an urgent call for qualified teachers to get back into the classroom."
+      text: "There's an urgent call for qualified teachers to get back into the classroom.
+If you're eager to return to teaching, register to help."
       link_text: "Find supply teaching agencies"
       link_target: "/urgent-call-for-qualified-teachers"
       icon: "icon-school-black"